NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 The `useCaseSummary` hook takes a number of arguments:

-* `fields` - the fields to return from the GDC API
+* `fields` - The fields to return from the GDC API
-* `filters` - the filters to apply to the cases and where the caseId is passed in
+* `filters` - The filters to apply to the cases and where the caseId is passed in

 ## File Information

-Similar to the case information, the GDC Portal provides a number of hooks for querying file information.
+Similar to the case information, the GDC Data Portal provides a number of hooks for querying file information.
 These hooks are located in the `@gff/core` package.
 To get a list of files associated with a cohort, the `useGetFilesQuery` hook can be used.
 This call is used in the repository application.
 The repository application is used to display the files associated with a cohort.